 uric acid in a sample of urine collected over 24

-hours.
-Uric acid is produced from the natural breakdown of your body's cells
+Uric acid is made from the natural breakdown of your body's cells.
+It's also made

-can build up in the joints and nearby tissues, forming hard lumpy deposits
+can build up and form hard lumpy deposits

 Why It Is Done

-- Check to see if kidney stones may be caused by
+- See if kidney stones were caused by

 - Find the cause of a high level